Self-made millionaires are a rare & special breed!

 Self-Made Millionaires Make Decisions

 When confronted with a choice, gather the facts and make a decision.
-That’s exactly what self-made millionaires do.
+This is another important habit that self-made millionaires practice.

 Indecision creates stress and wastes energy.
 Now I don’t mean make snap, reckless decisions.
 Take your time to gather the facts and consider the alternatives, and then decide.